RSS Feed

 Up at 8AM and out the door of this delightful hotel by 9:30, in hiking boots, ready for another “harder” hike.
 This one lasts about 6-1/2 hours.
 The trail at first is fairly placid, earthen and downhill (my kind of trail).
 Then we come to the boulders.
 The trail becomes rocky here, and the climb is up – up – boulders all shapes and sizes cover the mountain.
 It is so important to watch where you put your feet.
 This area is extremely dry, and the sun is fierce, with very little shade.

 We are in the open for much of the hike.
-Then we come to a grassy area atop a mountain after about 3 hours, and stop beneath a shady oak (the only one) and Bea lays out a wonderful picnic lunch: the usual crusty bread, tomatoes in olive oil with olives, peppers in olive oil, incredible thinly sliced ham, and goat cheese and cheddar (the cheddar is the best I’ve ever had, and there have been some marvelous cheeses on this trip.)
+Then we come to a grassy area atop a mountain after about three hours, and stop beneath a shady oak (the only one) and Bea lays out a wonderful picnic lunch: the usual crusty bread, tomatoes in olive oil with olives, peppers in olive oil, incredible thinly sliced ham, and goat cheese and cheddar (the cheddar is the best I’ve ever had, and there have been some marvelous cheeses on this trip.)
 Dessert (if you wanted it) was orange-chocolate cookies.
 No wine this time, only peach juice.
 Delish!

 Ann on the trail

 After wrapping up my blisters (yet again) it was back on the (ever-rockier) trail.
 We had seen wild ponies and mountain goats.
-Now we come to a fenced area (huge) which enclosed massive wild black pigs – the noise they made would have wakened the dead – there were about 100 of them, and I’m glad they stayed on their side of the fence.
+Now we come to a fenced area (huge) which encloses massive wild black pigs – the noise they made would have wakened the dead – there were about 100 of them, and I’m glad they stayed on their side of the fence.
 Bea told us that during an earlier hike she’d been on, they were loose – and they completely obliterated the food brought for a picnic.

 The rocky plain